In Southeast Asia, a new breed of designers is disrupting the fashion industry — in the best way possible.

 Thảo Vũ from Vietnam

-Thảo Vũ, the founder of Kilomet109, has her eyes set on "the new type of ready-to-wear couture," where each phase of production is meticulously and consciously made — from the weaving and dyeing of the fabrics to the hand-stitching of each piece.
+Thảo Vũ, founder of Vietnamese label Kilomet109, has her eyes set on "the new type of ready-to-wear couture," where each phase of production is meticulously and consciously made — from the weaving and dyeing of the fabrics to the hand-stitching of each piece.

 Although Kilomet109 is still incredibly underrated, the brand has already garnered a following in other countries with a growing customer base in Germany, New York, Thailand and the Philippines.
 Just recently, Vũ has put up a website for her brand with a shop page to become more accessible to patrons from all over the world.
 Explore her designs here.